LinaSachuk/JavaScript-The-Advanced-Concepts/README.md

 https://www.javascripttutorial.net/

-## Some of the topics covered in this course are:
+## Javascript Engine

-**1. Javascript Engine**: A JavaScript engine is a computer program that executes JavaScript (JS) code.
+A JavaScript engine is a computer program that executes JavaScript (JS) code.
 The first JavaScript engines were mere interpreters, but all relevant modern engines use just-in-time compilation for improved performance.
 JavaScript engines are typically developed by web browser vendors, and every major browser has one.

+## Javascript Runtime

-**2. Javascript Runtime**: Javascript runtime refers to where your javascript code is executed when you run it.
+Javascript runtime refers to where your javascript code is executed when you run it.
 That said, javascript can be executed on google chrome, in which case your javascript runtime is v8, if on mozilla - it is spidermonkey, if IE - then its chakra and if on node, again its v8.
 Asynchronous Web APIs provided by browsers (DOM, fetch(), setTimeout())

    ```JavaScript
    console.log('1');